httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The lowest urgency level (7) is reserved for background tasks such as delivery of software updates.
-This urgency level SHOULD NOT be used for fetching responses that have impact on user interaction.
+This urgency level SHOULD NOT be used for fetching responses that have any impact on user interaction.

 ## Incremental